Your SoCal Weather Report For July 24 - 28: Cool For Now, More Heat To Come Later This Week

 - Inland: 90s-100s

-If you thought Tuesday was warm, it'll only get hotter for the rest of the week.

-In the forecast for Wednesday — temperatures along the coast will stay in the 80s, making for a nice beach day.
-The San Fernando and Santa Clarita Valleys will see highs between 103 and 105.
+In the forecast for Thursday — temperatures up the coast will stay in the mid 70s but past Palos Verdes, the highs will be in the mid 80s, making for a nice beach day.
+The hottest parts in the San Fernando Valley and Santa Clarita Valleys will see highs between 104 and 106.
 San Gabriel Valley will be slightly cooler in the upper 90s.

 -